snovvcrash/snovvcrash.github.io/_posts/2023-02-14-pic-generation-for-threadless-injection.md

 tags: [maldev, threadless-injection, function-stomping, shellcode-injection, shellcode-generation, pic, winexec, msfvenom]
 ---

-In this blog I will describe a way to automate the generation of Position Independent Shellcodes from object files in memory (by @NinjaParanoid) to be used in Threadless Process Injection (by @\_EthicalChaos\_).
+In this blog I will describe a way to automate generation of Position Independent Shellcodes from object files in memory (by @NinjaParanoid) to be used in Threadless Process Injection (by @\_EthicalChaos\_).

 <!--cut-->